th2-net/th2-codec-generic/codec-fix/README.md

 # FIX codec

-This codec can be used for decoding and encoding messages in FIX protocol
+This codec can be used for decoding and encoding messages via FIX protocol

 ## Configuration